IBM/ibm-cloud-reference-architectures/README.md

 3. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or with native tools installed.
 We provide a Container image that has all the common SRE tools installed.
 [CLI Tools Image,](https://quay.io/repository/ibmgaragecloud/cli-tools?tab=tags) [Source Code for CLI Tools](https://github.com/cloud-native-toolkit/image-cli-tools)

+4. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image, without the use of Docker Desktop.

+    ```shell
+    brew install docker colima
+    colima start
+    ```

 ## Setup